-As a blogger, you’re always looking for ways to get more traffic and Facebook groups are a great way of going about it.
-It’s a place where you can meet other bloggers, promote your blog, get your questions answered, find new blogs to follow, and so much more.
+Facebook is the place to meet other bloggers, promote your blog, get your questions answered, find new blogs to follow, get blog traffic, and so much more.

 Most importantly, this is a free resource.

-These are the top tips on maximizing your exposure when it comes to promoting your blog in Facebook groups.
+These are the top tips for maximizing your exposure in Facebook groups.

 How do you find these Facebook groups?

-I found most of my Facebook groups from courses I’ve taken (there’s usually have a private one you can join) but not all of them are active daily.
-Some haven’t been active for weeks.
+I found most of my Facebook groups from courses I’ve taken (there’s usually a private one you can join).

-Public Facebook groups are easy to join because all it takes is one click but I go for private ones.
-They are selective about who they let in.
-I suggest you do the same.
+Public Facebook groups are easy to join because all it takes is one click.
+You click ‘join’ then you’re in.
+As you can imagine, their quality isn’t that good since they are not selective with who they let in.

-Before you can join a private Facebook group, the admins usually have you answer a few questions.
+It’s better to go for private ones but there’s an additional step before they allow you in as a member.
+Group admins usually have you answer a few questions.
 These are the most common ones:

 - What’s your blog domain?